Join us in Tokyo and Online for AGen2023!

 Dr Philip Sugai, Doshisha University, Japan

-Professor Denis Binder, Chapman University, USA
+Professor Denis Binder, Chapman University, United States

 Brian Aycock, IAFOR Research Centre

-Dr James W. McNally, University of Michigan, USA & NACDA Program on Aging
+Dr James W. McNally, University of Michigan, United States & NACDA Program on Aging

 Ms Karen Newby, Par les mots solidaires, France